 ESCAPE SUMMER SCHOOL

-Registrations opening date: Due to the current situation in France and the rest of the world, the summer school has been moved to an online event happening in June 2021.
-Stay tuned for updates on the programme and registration process.
+Registrations opening date: Due to the current situation in France and the rest of the world, the summer school has been moved to an online event happening from 7 to 18 June 2021.

 School Program: the program of the school is devoted to project development for astrophysics, astroparticle physics & particle physics.
 The aim of the school is to provide theoretical and hands-on training on Data Science and Python development:

 - Version control and collaborative development

 - Scientific libraries for data science and analysis

 The school is held as a continuation of the Asterics/Obelics summer school.

 Course duration: from June 07 to June 18 2021